drduh/macOS-Security-and-Privacy-Guide/README.md

 > For users who want no one but themselves to remove their Firmware Password by software means, the -disable-reset-capability option has been added to the firmwarepasswd command-line tool in macOS 10.15.
 Before setting this option, users must to acknowledge that if the password is forgotten and needs removal, the user must bear the cost of the motherboard replacement necessary to achieve this.

-Newer Mac models (Mac Pro, iMac Pro, Macbook with TouchBar) with [Apple T2](https://en.wikipedia.org/wiki/Apple-designed_processors#Apple_T2) chips, which provide a secure enclave for encrypted keys, lessen the risk of EFI firmware attacks.
+Newer Mac models (Mac Pro, iMac Pro, MacBook with TouchBar) with [Apple T2](https://en.wikipedia.org/wiki/Apple-designed_processors#Apple_T2) chips, which provide a secure enclave for encrypted keys, lessen the risk of EFI firmware attacks.
 See [this blog post](http://michaellynn.github.io/2018/07/27/booting-secure/) for more information.

 See [LongSoft/UEFITool](https://github.com/LongSoft/UEFITool), [chipsec/chipsec](https://github.com/chipsec/chipsec) and discussion in [issue #213](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/213) for more information.